Centre-for-Software-Excellence/SWE-Effi/website/README.md

 - in the `website` directory, run `npm install` to install the dependencies
 - run `npm run dev` to start the development server
 - open your browser and go to `http://localhost:5173` to view the website

+## If modified/added docs

+- run `npm run build-index` to enable the doc search feature